lucashelal/eletromag/CONTRIBUTE.md

 For example, if the current version is 2.3.1 and we add a new feature without breaking any existing functionality, the new version would be 2.4.0.

-## Conclusion

-We appreciate your contributions to our project!
-By following these guidelines, we can maintain a high-quality codebase and documentation.
-If you have any further questions or need assistance, please don't hesitate to ask.

-Happy coding!

 ## Documentation Conventions

 We strive to maintain clear and comprehensive documentation for our project.
 When contributing, please ensure that your code is well-documented and follows the [insert documentation conventions here].
 This includes providing inline comments, writing docstrings, and documenting any public APIs.